 Get a color calibration system for your display, some displays ship with the calibration system included in their price.
 Xrite Spyder X comes to mind for stand alone color calibration systems.
 Budget $150 U.S. to $500.

-Control the working environment, light it properly, a diffused 5,000 kelvin lighting and use thick curtains on the windows.
+Control the working environment, light it properly, a diffused 5,000 kelvin lighting, 6,500 if all you dois web work and use thick curtains on the windows.
 Down load my color management books from the color management page for detailed instructions.

 Place a high speed corporate internet connection in your work environment, I have a corporate cable connection with no TV.
 Budget $125 a month in my area.
 This has enough bandwidth for about 10 workstations easily.